raniya02/dtn_crypto_chat/README.md

 In **TERMINAL 5**, enter:

 ```
-test/dtn_crypto_chat/send_revocation_status.sh -m chat   # Runs the bash script
+./scripts/send_revocation_status.sh -m chat
 ```

 The Python virtual environment should already be active, indicated by `(.venv)` at the beginning of the line.
-If it's not, you must first enter `source .venv/bin/activate` before running the command.
+If it's not, you must first enter `cd ud3tn && make virtualenv && source .venv/bin/activate && cd ..` before running the command.

 After executing this command, the following actions can be observed:
 - Alice’s certificate remains valid, and her computed hash chain has a length of 1, reflecting that the certificate was newly generated after the previous one was revoked (length 1 instead of 0, as the status corresponds to tomorrow).